coder/docs/admin/environment-management/cvms.md

 ### Google Cloud Platform w/ GKE

-If your cluster meets the following requirements:
+If your cluster is configured as follows

 - GKE Master version `>= 1.17`
 - `node-version >= 1.17` and `image-type = "UBUNTU"`

-Then run the following to create your node pool:
+Then run this snippet to create your node pool:

 ```bash
 gcloud beta container clusters create "coder-cluster" \